-Lifelong Iowa resident Chaucer Gory Lee was for many years an active participant in the public affairs of Story County, being a leading citizen in the city of Ames (located in the aforementioned county.)
-For several years he would serve Ames as its city attorney and in 1907 entered upon duties as District Court Judge for Iowa's 11th district.
+Lifelong Iowa resident Chaucer Gory Lee was for many years an active participant in the public affairs of Story County, being a leading citizen in the city of Ames.
+For several years Lee would serve Ames as its city attorney and in 1907 entered upon duties as District Court Judge for Iowa's 11th district.
 Lee would attain his highest degree of political prominence in 1914 when he was a candidate in the Republican primary for Governor of Iowa.

-Soon after his admittance Lee entered the Ames, Iowa based law office of Daniel McCarthy.
-In 1897 Lee married to Daniel's daughter Emma, to whom he was wed for fifty-two years.
-It is unknown at this time if the couple had any children born to them.
-A year prior to his marriage Lee made his first steps into Ames political life when he won election as city attorney, being the occupant of that office for six years.
-Five years after the conclusion of his term as city attorney Lee was elected as District Court Judge for Iowa's 11th district and served on the bench until his resignation in 1914, being succeeded by John M. Kamrar.
+Soon after his admittance Lee entered the law office of Daniel McCarthy.
+In 1897 Lee married to Daniel's daughter Emma, to who he was wed for fifty-two years.
+The couple are believed to have been childless.
+A year prior to his marriage Lee made his first move into Ames political life when he won election as city attorney, holding that office for six years.
+Five years after the conclusion of his term as city attorney Lee was elected as District Court Judge for Iowa's 11th district and served on the bench until his resignation in 1914, and was succeeded by John M. Kamrar.

 An election notice for Judge Lee, from the Iowa State Bystander, May 29, 1914.

 "Those in this district who have seen Judge Lee on the bench have been impressed with the fact that in the first place he is clear sighted mentally and in the second place he has what is exceedingly rare in any public man, the courage of his convictions......Judge Lee is the type of man who has the ability to brush away all sophistries and look at a question in its elemental aspects and more than that, he has has the courage to accept responsibility for a decision along those lines.
 He is of that type of man which is very rare; intellectually honest and brave enough to go wherever his honest judgement leads him."After voters went to the polls on June 1st it was incumbent Governor George W. Clarke who was renominated.
-While newspapers reported Clarke's winning total as being between "90,000-100,000" votes, Lee placed second in the vote count, garnering a respectable 65,000.
-Following his gubernatorial loss Lee returned to practicing law in Ames and proved to be an influential booster in further development to Ames's infrastructure, being "responsible for 15 additions and subdivisions" to the city.
+While newspapers reported Clarke's winning total as being between "90,000-100,000" votes, Lee placed second, garnering 65,000 votes.
+Following his gubernatorial loss, Lee returned to practicing law in Ames and proved to be an influential booster in further development to Ames's infrastructure, being "responsible for 15 additions and subdivisions" to the city.

 In 1949 Emma McCarthy Lee, C.G.
-Lee's wife of over fifty years, died at age 85.
+Lee's wife of over fifty years died at age 85.
 Following her passing Lee honored his late wife by presenting the city with several acres of land which would become a park named in her honor.
-After many years of public service to Ames Chaucer Gory Lee died on January 4, 1957 at age 87.
-He was later interred alongside his wife at the Ames Municipal Cemetery.
+After many years of public service to Ames, Chaucer Gory Lee died on January 4, 1957, at age 87.
+He was interred alongside his wife at the Ames Municipal Cemetery.